 Tooth problems that mar the appearance of your smile can have a big impact upon all aspects of your life - affecting everything from career choices to social relationships.
 While inherited medical conditions can cause tooth loss and misshapen teeth, additional issues can prevent normal teeth from developing.
 No matter the source of malformed teeth, there are plenty of treatment options for dental problems - from dental veneers that cover enamel defects to more extensive procedures.

-According to Colgate, most people experience their baby teeth falling out when they are six years of age or older.
+Most people experience their baby teeth falling out when they are six years of age or older.
 As such, the permanent teeth that replace the baby teeth are sometimes called “six-year molars.”
-However, during the odontogenic process, which is the term for the development of teeth, problems can arise that may or may not have even been evident prior to the permanent teeth erupting.
+However, during the odontogenic process, which is the term for the development of teeth, problems can arise that may or may not have even been evident before the permanent teeth erupting.

 Hutchinson's and peg teeth are additional names for abnormal tooth shapes, which appear widely spaced apart or short and stumpy.
 When a baby or adult suffers from medical conditions that cause tooth loss, abnormal tooth colors, or malformed teeth, their medical history could be the culprit.

-Medical conditions such as cerebral palsy and congenital syphilis may have a negative impact on the teeth, as does the inherited gene that causes cleidocranial dysostosis.
-Syndromes known as Ehlers-Danlos and Ellis-van Creveld syndrome also may cause abnormal tooth shapes.
+Medical conditions such as cerebral palsy and congenital syphilis may harm the teeth, as does the inherited gene that causes cleidocranial dysostosis.
+Syndromes are known as Ehlers-Danlos and Ellis-van Creveld syndrome also may cause abnormal tooth shapes.
 Ehlers-Danlos syndrome is a disorder that can impact a person's teeth, bones, skin, and many other parts of the body - with the periodontal version of the syndrome causing problems with gums and teeth.

 Other forms of tooth abnormalities include supernumerary teeth, whereby there are excessive amounts of teeth, which can happen with disorders such as cleidocranial dysostosis or when there is a cleft lip, a dentofacial deformity.